wrattler/wrattler/client/public/HowTo_Run_usecases.md

 The use cases should be ran via docker (see Running_Wrattler_via_Docker.md for instructions about setting up docker for Wrattler).

+Some of the samples used in these challenges are confidential.
+Before attempting to run the challenges you have to request access to the data.
+For more information contact the AIDA team.

 ## Run HES challenge on Wrattler

 The HES challenge uses the python service.
-All input datasets used in this challenge should be copied to: `server/python`:
+All input datasets used in this challenge should be copied to: `server/python`.

+These are the samples needed to run this challenge:

        * "csv/small/appliance_type_codes.csv"
        * "csv/small/appliance_types.csv"